 Honduras is one of the most violent countries in the world, with a murder rate of at least 10 times that of the US.
 In cities, particularly Tegucigalpa and San Pedro Sula, robbery and lower level crime is a problem.
 If in any doubt, err on the side of caution.
 Use taxis if you are out late at night and don’t leave any belongings unattended.

-Entry Visas for Honduras
+Entry visa requirements for Honduras

 Passports must be valid for at least six months from the day of arrival.
 Visas are not necessary for UK citizens (or other EU nationalities, Australian, Canadian or US).
 For requirements for other nationalities and more information, see here.